pandas-dev/pandas/doc/source/extending.rst

    element one-by-one, this might not be as performant as implementing your own version of the associated operators directly on the ``ExtensionArray``.

-This implementation will try to reconstruct a new ``ExtensionArray`` with the result of the element-wise operation.
+For arithmetic operations, this implementation will try to reconstruct a new ``ExtensionArray`` with the result of the element-wise operation.
 Whether or not that succeeds depends on whether the operation returns a result that's valid for the ``ExtensionArray``.
-If an ``ExtensionArray`` cannot be reconstructed, a list containing the scalars returned instead.
+If an ``ExtensionArray`` cannot be reconstructed, an ndarray containing the scalars returned instead.

 .. _extending.extension.testing: